technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 ### Task 8: Create a payment offset per customer group visualization

 This report shows the average number of days by which each customer group pays their SalesOrders.
-Afterwards a comparison can be made with the outcome of the Machine Learning Model built in the next exercise.
+Afterwards, a comparison can be made with the outcome of the Machine Learning Model built in the next exercise.
 SalesOrderHeaders and the Payment data are combined to calculate the number of days between the billing date and the payment date.

 1. In Power BI Desktop, expand the **Transform data** item on Home tab toolbar menu.
 Select **Transform data**.